Share this Article

 - Train your employees who handle sensitive card data.

-By processing through PDC’s preferred provider, Newtek, PDC clients have access to Trustwave’s compliance portal, Trustkeeper.
-This allows the merchant access to policy and procedure documents, a wizard to assist you in filling out your SAQ A and provision of a PCI Compliance Certificate.
+By processing through PDCflow’s preferred provider, Newtek, PDCflow clients have access to Trustwave’s compliance portal, Trustkeeper.
+This allows the merchant access to policy and procedure documents, a wizard to assist you in filling out your appropriate SAQ, and provision of a PCI Compliance Certificate.
 You may use this on your website and provide it to your clients to prove your compliance status.
 Additionally, Newtek provides a $100,000 insurance policy to clients in the event of a security breach.

 What Happens if You Don’t Stay Compliant?